-The Iowa DOT will be the lead state with Dan Sprengeler as technical representative and a financial administrator from the Office of Research.
-InTrans staff will coordinate the project with Tom McDonald as the principal investigator, project manager and primary administrative contact.
-Tim Morris will provide financial advice and support.
+The Iowa DOT will be the lead state with Dan Sprengeler as technical representative and a financial administrator from the Office of Research and Analytics.
+The InTrans staff will coordinate the SWZDI pooled fund with Tom McDonald as the principal investigator, program manager and primary administrative contact.
+Tim Morris from InTrans will provide financial advice and support.